 While rainy days in Fremantle can sometimes make it a little more difficult to get around, what with so few awnings, once you’re cosied up on a big chair at Moore & Moore and tucking into a plate of burnt butter and sage pumpkin mash with poached eggs on Turkish toast with a red velvet latte your cockles will be warm in no time at all.
 Once you’ve finished breakfast you can take a gander at the art while you wait for the next break in the rain to dash to your car.

-Watching the weather roll in over the ocean while you’re in the warm confines of Yelo at Trigg waiting for your morning coffee is soothing for the soul.
+Watching the weather roll in over the ocean while you’re waiting for your morning coffee at Yelo in Trigg is soothing for the soul.
 Be sure to grab a tasty muffin or some thick, organic fruit toast so you keep adding to your winter blubber.

 HangOut On 20 Preston

 West End Deli

 When it comes to food that melts your innards look no further than West End Deli.
 Cool and rainy days call for eats like their porridge with almond milk, carrot cake crumble, seeds and cinnamon.

 Bread In Common

 After baking all of the delicious bread in their woodfired ovens from the wee hours in the morning, Bread In Common is one of the best Perth cafes to warm up on a cold day.
 Ask for a table towards the back, closer to the ovens and order up big on the bread and house-churned butter.

 Il Lido in Cottesloe is definitely one of the best places in Perth to escape the rain.
 Warm up with a big ol’ bowl of spaghetti or gnocchi and take in the view as the rain batters the coast.
 Add a few glasses of vino and you’ll be warm until the end of winter… or at least the end of the day.